TravisWheelerLab/nail/libnail/README.md

 To build libnail from source, you'll first need to install Rust and Cargo.
 The easiest way to do that is to use [rustup](https://rustup.rs/).

-Once that's done, you can then build nale:
+Once that's done, you can then build nail:

     git clone https://github.com/TravisWheelerLab/nail
     cd nail/